kelviphung/Powershell/README.md

-# Powershell
+***
-# The script is written by Phung Hoa for to work.
+# The script create by Kelvin Phung from AAC to work .
 When copying or using for personal purposes, please cite the author's copyright.
-# Active account administrator and setpassword
+# Active account administrator and set password
-$pwd = Read-Host " Input your password in here"  -AsSecureString Get-LocalUser | Where-Object {$_.Name -eq "Administrator"} | ForEach-Object {
+``$pwd = Read-Host " Input your password in here"  -AsSecureString Get-LocalUser | Where-Object {$_.Name -eq "Administrator"} | ForEach-Object {
     if ($_.Enabled -eq $true) {
     Write-Output " Local Administrator account already exists."